-A lot of food bloggers out there think that baking through a cookbook is kind of a cop-out.
-But it taught me a lot of different things that I never would have figured out if I’d just kept bouncing from cookbook to cookbook, blog to blog, and recipe to recipe.
-It taught me how to have results that were consistent and delicious every time.
-My project was like a crash course in baking school–it taught me a lot about the chemistry of baking.
+Baking through a cookbook taught me how to have results that were consistent and delicious every time.
+My project was like a crash course in pastry school–it taught me a lot about the chemistry of baking.
 I examined every failure and every puddle of goop through a scientific lens (probably to the dismay of many readers), and doing so taught me to understand how ingredients work together.
 It was only then that I realized I’d taken the baking process for granted my entire life.
-And for that, I’ll always credit my time in Denver for teaching me how to troubleshoot recipes and becoming a better baker in general.